measure

 (RQ:Taylor Holy Living)

-To allot or distribute by measure; to set off or apart by measure; often with ''out'' or ''off''.
+To allot or distribute by measure; to set off or apart by measure; often with.

 (RQ:Spectator)